supabase/pg_net/README.md

 shared_preload_libraries = 'pg_net'
 ```

-<h4>Activation in PostgreSQL</h4>
+### Installing in PostgreSQL

 To activate the extension in PostgreSQL, run the create extension command.
 The extension creates its own schema named net to avoid naming conflicts.

 ```psql
 create extension pg_net;
 ```

-<h1 id= 'making_requests'>Requests API</h1>

-<h3>Monitoring Requests</h3>
+---

+# Requests API

+## Monitoring Requests

 When you call a request function (http_get, http_post, http_delete), the function will return a request_id immediately.
 You can use this request_id with the net.\_http_collect_response function to check the results of your request.

-The net.\_http_collect_response function can be used to fetch the response of a request.
 This function returns a custom type \_net.http_response_result\* that has three columns:

-1. <strong>response</strong>: This is an aggregate of the response's status_code (integer), headers (JSONB), and body (text).
+1. **response**: This is an aggregate of the response's status_code (integer), headers (JSONB), and body (text).
-2. <strong>status</strong>: This value indicates the execution status of the request itself, which can be either 'PENDING', 'SUCCESS', or 'ERROR'.
+2. **status**: This value indicates the execution status of the request itself, which can be either 'PENDING', 'SUCCESS', or 'ERROR'.
 It's important not to confuse this status with the HTTP status code of the response (like 200 for 'OK', 404 for 'Not Found', etc.) that is found in the response column
-3. <strong>message</strong>: This contains the response's message as text.
+3. **message**: This contains the response's message as text.

-<h5>Observing a Request's Response</h5>
+#### Observing a Request's Response

 ```sql
 SELECT